Java Hello World Program

 public static void main(String[] args) is a method.
 A method is a block of code that can be executed in a program by calling its name.

-public – It is an Access modifier that determines what outside classes can use/call the method.
+Public is an access modifier that determines which external classes can use or call the method.

-static means that the method is class-related and not instance-related.
-For now, you can use it to mean that you can call static methods of a class without creating them with the “new” keyword first, like with the main(String[] args) method.
+Static means that the method is class-related and not instance-related.
+Currently, this means that you can call static methods of a class without needing to create an instance using the “new” keyword first, as is done with the main(String[] args) method.

 void is the method’s return type; as expected, void means the method returns nothing.